samgoldman/chess_analytics_blog/_drafts/1-eco-by-rating-timecontrol.md

 5. Classical: games where the estimated duration is >=1500 seconds
 6. Correspondence: these games are not played under typical time constraints.
 Instead players are given a set number of *days* to play, not seconds or minutes

-**Note**: I did not take into account beserking which is when, in a tournament, a player may opt to start with half the time on their clock in exchange for a point bonus if they win.
+**Note**: I did not take into account berserking which is when, in a tournament, a player may opt to start with half the time on their clock in exchange for a point bonus if they win.

 Now, onto the charts!